zeffii/NLP_class_notes/readme.md

 -  P Add-1(Wi|Wi-1) = C(Wi-1, Wi) + 1  /  C(Wi-1)+V

 With (Maximum Likelyhood Estimate) **MLE** suppose a word occurs 400 times in a corpus of 1 million words.
-The MLE is 400/1, 000,000 = 0.0004
+The MLE is 400/1, 000,000 = 0.0004. *This may be a bad estimate for the likelyhood of that word occuring in another corpus*